Ulm campaign: French military preparations

-Prior to the formation of the Third Coalition, Napoleon had assembled the Army of England, an invasion force meant to carry out planned invasion of Britain, around six camps at Boulogne in Northern France.
+Prior to the formation of the Third Coalition, Napoleon had assembled the Army of England, an invasion force meant to carry out his planned invasion of Britain, around six camps at Boulogne in Northern France.
 Although they never set foot on British soil, Napoleon's troops received careful training for any possible military operation.
 Although boredom quickly set in among the troops, Napoleon paid many visits to conduct lavish parades to maintain their morale.

 The units at Boulogne formed the core for what Napoleon would later call "La Grande Armée" ("The Great Army").
 At the start, the French army had about 200,000 men organized into seven corps, which were large field units, containing about 36 to 40 cannon each and capable of independent action until other corps could arrive.
 On top, Napoleon created a cavalry reserve of 22,000 troopers organized into two cuirassier divisions, four mounted dragoon divisions and two divisions of dismounted dragoons and light cavalry, all supported by 24 artillery pieces.
 By 1805, the Grande Armée had grown to a force of 350,000, was equipped and trained.
 It possessed a competent officer class where almost all from sergeants to marshals had experience in the recent Revolutionary Wars.